te-online/timemanager/README.md

 To run tests locally, change into the `tests` directory.
 Before running or working on tests, run `npm install` to install dependencies.
 Make sure to create a `.env` file based on `.env.example` and a `cypress.env.json` based on `cypress.env.example.json`; values can be chosen freely, only make sure they align between the two files.

-To run the app install docker and docker-compose on your machine.
-Then run `docker-compose up`, followed by `docker exec $(docker ps -qf "name=app") sh -c 'chown www-data:root custom_apps'`.
-Wait for the app to be ready, then run `docker exec -u www-data $(docker ps -qf "name=app") sh -c 'php -f ./occ app:disable firstrunwizard'`.
+To run the app, install docker and docker-compose on your machine.

+- Then run `docker-compose up`,
+- followed by `docker exec $(docker ps -qf "name=app") sh -c 'chown www-data:root custom_apps'`.
+- Wait for the app to be ready,
+- then run `docker exec -u www-data $(docker ps -qf "name=app") sh -c 'php -f ./occ app:disable firstrunwizard'`.
+- Then activate the app by running `docker exec -u www-data $(docker ps -qf "name=app") sh -c 'php -f ./occ app:enable timemanager'`
-Finally, run `npm start` and use Cypress' UI to start running the tests included in the spec file.
+- Finally, run `npm start` and use Cypress' UI to start running the tests included in the spec file.

 To shut down containers and delete the temporary volumes, run `docker-compose down -v` in a second terminal while you're in the same `tests` directory.